ThomasEnghult/Portfolio/MrA'sLaboratory/README.md

 <table>
   <tr>
-    <td width="35%" valign="top" text-align="left">The mortar and pestle had considerably more issues containing clean code due to the interactions with the XR Toolkit requiring workarounds. <br> For Example, the XR Socket locks the transform of attached item, making you unable to alter its scale.<br><br> You can grind a gem down  using the pestle, taking into account the circular motion for added efficiency.</td>
+    <td width="35%" valign="top" text-align="left">The mortar and pestle had considerably more issues containing clean code due to the interactions with the XR Toolkit requiring workarounds. <br><br> For Example, the XR Socket locks the transform of attached item, making you unable to alter its scale.<br><br> You can grind a gem down  using the pestle, taking into account the circular motion for added efficiency.</td>
     <td><img src="Images\MrA_Mortar.gif" width="100%" /> </td>
   </tr>
 </table>